-Specifically, the top latex foam layer is designed to provide breathability and plush comfort while the mid memory foam layer is for body support and contouring.
+Specifically, the top Airscape foam layer is designed to provide breathability and plush comfort while the mid memory foam layer is for body support and contouring.

 Casper Original Mattress Construction

-Casper uses four layers of foam with a special zoned support feature for correct spinal alignment and comfort – to create a mattress that customers have come to fall in love with.
+Casper uses three layers of foam with a special zoned support feature for correct spinal alignment and comfort – to create a mattress that customers have come to fall in love with.

-The topmost layer is 1.5-inches of breathable open-cell foam that performs four main functions:
+The topmost layer is 1.5-inches of breathable open-cell foam.
+Casper calls it Airscape foam.
+It performs four main functions: